intellifi-nl/webapi-doc/quick-start.md

 Tip: You can press the little arrow to get a very nice overview in which I added some extra comments to the urls.
 ![](https://raw.githubusercontent.com/intellifi-nl/doc-webapi/master/postman-overview.png)

 Important note: some example url's include document ids, they should be replaced by resources that actually exist on your server.
-You can just copy and past them from your browser.
+You can just copy and paste them from your browser.

 Curl
 ----

-Off course you can also perform all given examples in curl, the good old unix tool for doing HTTP requests.
+Of course you can also perform all given examples in curl, the good old unix tool for doing HTTP requests.
 You could also install curl on Windows if you'd like.

-Adding a new location i.e. can be done by:
+Adding a new location, for example, can be done by:
 ```
 curl -XPOST -H "Content-Type: application/json" --data @`postBody.json` http://`brain_host`/api/locations
 ```